 This historic warship can now be fully explored by visitors.
 On board, you’ll learn all about what life was like on board for the crew of up to 950 men, both at times of war and peace, between World War 2 and 1963.
 This is a really fascinating exhibit, and definitely not to be missed if you have an interest in naval warships.

 Useful info: Open everyday except 24-26th December.
 Opening times vary depending on season, and weather can also affect deck opening.
 Check the website for opening information and times.
-HMS Belfast is free for holders of the London Pass.
-Otherwise tickets can be purchased at the ship, or at a discounted price online.
+Tickets can be purchased at the ship.

 7. Household Cavalry Museum